 Ikura: If only we knew their location, we could help.

-- Not totally sure it counts, but the very last scene of Transformers Generation 1 begins with something like this.
+- Not totally sure it counts, but the very last scene of The Transformers begins with something like this.

 Cerebros, on the restored Cybertron: "It's a miracle."

 [Cut to the villains' base, where baddies are bickering]